Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/moisture-sensor-kit.md

 # Moisture Sensor Kit Instructions

+*We’ve officially closed the Losant store and have deprecated our Losant kits.
+The good news is that you can still find components to create your own kits through other suppliers; we’d recommend [Adafruit](https://www.adafruit.com/product/3314).
+We’re spending more time polishing our platform, and as hardware continues to evolve, we’ll admit we’re not the best source for securing developer kits.
+You can still find instructions on how to use existing kits in the documentation section of our website.
+And though we will no longer provide support for individual kit questions, there is a ton of information in the Losant [forums](https://forums.losant.com/).*

-The <a href="https://store.losant.com/products/losant-moisture-sensor-kit" target="_blank">Losant Moisture Sensor Kit</a> includes everything required to keep your plants watered and happy.
+The Losant Moisture Sensor Kit includes everything required to keep your plants watered and happy.
 These instructions provide a step-by-step overview to build and configure your moisture sensor to alert you via SMS or email when your plant needs attention.

 ![Moisture Sensor](/images/getting-started/losant-iot-dev-kits/moisture-sensor/moisture-sensor-header.jpg "Moisture Sensor")